rostro36/Notes/Big Data/Week 09/09_readings.md

 Spark begins the analysis with a relation to be computed either from an AST retuned by a SQL parser or from a DataFrame.
 1. Type the columns and give each column a clearly identifiable name. (**analysis**)
-1. Restructure that AST with predifined logical rules on abstract syntax trees(AST).(**logical optimization**) Those rules are rather simple pattern matching rules, that get executed on trees, where input sub-trees get repeatedly substitued for better sub-trees until there is no change left.
+1. Restructure that AST with predefined logical rules on abstract syntax trees(AST).(**logical optimization**) Those rules are rather simple pattern matching rules, that get executed on trees, where input sub-trees get repeatedly substituted for better sub-trees until there is no change left.
 After those changes the AST can be tested again.
 1. The logical plan from the previous phase then gets mapped to one or more physical plans, where depending on the size of the underlying DataFrames, the plan with the cheapest joins get chosen (cost-based optimization).(**physical planning**)
 1. The final phase is compiling the selected physical plan to Java bytecode(**code generation**).
 To do that, type-checked quasiquotes are used, which get parsed by the Scala compiler (similar to *eval*).